bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 In the scanning conversion mode, the gpadc_cont_conv_en control bit is set to 1.
 ADC performs conversion one by one according to the number of conversion channels set by the gpadc_scan_length control bit and the channel sequence set by gpadc_reg_scn_posX (X = 1, 2) and gpadc_reg_scn_negX (X = 1, 2) register sets.
 The conversion result is automatically pushed into the ADC FIFO.
 The channels set by the gpadc_reg_scn_posX (X = 1, 2) and gpadc_reg_scn_negX (X = 1, 2) register sets can be the same, which means that the user can sample a channel multiple times for conversion.

-The conversion result of ADC is usually pushed into FIFO.
-Users need to set the FIFO data receiving threshold interrupt according to the actual number of conversion channels, and this threshold interrupt is used as the ADC Conversion Complete Interrupt.

 ADC Result
 -------------
 The register gpadc_raw_data stores the original result of ADC.
 In the single-ended mode, the valid bit of data is 12 bits, without sign bit.
 In the differential mode, the most significant bit (MSB) is the sign bit, and the remaining 11 bits represent the conversion result.